 Full-stack entrepreneur with proven P&L responsibility, product specification (team management and hands-on), product marketing (team management and hands-on), software product development (team management and hands-on), app architecture (team management and hands-on), database design (team management and hands-on), website design (team management and hands-on), UX and UI (team management and hands-on), project management.

 As primary developer, CTO, and designer, developed a feature-rich, robust, innovative suite of mobile, customer experience management, reputation management, and VIP customer marketing tools for local+SMB market.
-Built with Ruby, Rails 3.1 and 3.2, Heroku, Postgres, Twilio, Voxeo, Sendgrid, Amazon S3, Recurly.
+Top 5% at StackOverflow.
+Adept with with Ruby, Rails 3 thru Rails 5, CSS using Heroku, Postgres, Twilio, Voxeo, Sendgrid, Socketlabs, Amazon S3, Recurly.